 I attribute so many things to where I’m at today…but the support of family, friends and an amazing group of bereaved moms in my peer support group are at the top.
 Second to this, I do attribute to my healthy lifestyle of eating clean, exercising and daily meditation.
 All of these things along with my choice to look at things in a positive light even when it’s difficult to do so, make up who I am.

-It is my hope that sharing my stories, thoughts and the opportunity to join me as a Beachbody client will help people live their best life in the most positive way possible.
+It is my hope that sharing my stories, thoughts and suggestions will help people live their best life in the most positive way possible.

 I hope that today finds you well and look forward to speaking with you!